Fiddletown AVA

 Fiddletown is an American Viticultural Area (AVA) in Amador County, California, United States.
-The area was established on November 3, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted from the Fiddletown Wine Grape Growers in Amador County to establish a viticultural area to be known as "Fiddletown."
-The region was first settled in 1849, during the California Gold Rush.
-Settlers who stayed in the area eventually planted grape vines, which became abundant by the end of the nineteenth century.
+It was established as the nation's 43^{rd}, the state's 28^{th} and the county's second appellation on October 4, 1983, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Fiddletown Wine Grape Growers in Amador County proposing the viticultural area to be named "Fiddletown."

+The 11500 acre viticultural area is considered the upper Amador wine growing region, as it sits at a higher elevation to both the Shenandoah Valley AVA, anchored by the towns of Plymouth and Sutter Creek, and the wineries that run along eastern State Route 16 to State Route 49, more centered around Ione.
 Most of the vineyards in the Fiddletown AVA are located in the south and west portion of the region on Sierra Nevada slopes between 1500 to 2500 ft above sea level.
-About 20% of the wine produced in Amador County comes from Fiddletown viticultural area.
+At the outset, there was approximately 1000 acre suitable for vineyard development and the present 310 acre of cultivation are scattered throughout the Fiddletown viticultural area where about 20% of the Amador County vintages are produced.